Aws-Devops-14/Linux/README.md

 / ---root user, all users can see it
-/root--- root user of home directory, only root user --# --super user /home--- home directory, normal uaers can use it --$ means normal user
+/root--- root user of home directory, only root user --# --super user, if we want to install any softwares in root user only for that --yum install nano -y
+/home--- home directory, normal uaers can use it --$ means normal user

 we have to chage root user to normal user -----exit